-NICCY is carrying out a big piece of work, called a rights based Mental Health Review.
+NICCY carried out a big piece of work, called a rights based Mental Health Review.

-The main reason for doing this is to:
+The main reason for doing this was to:

 - Find out about the things that stop or make it hard for children and young people to get good mental health services and support;